 The Sole F63 Treadmill is an affordable option for people who want a powerful, reliable machine that folds without breaking their budget.

-For a treadmill that saves space with an impressive incline range, check out the Sole F63.
+For a treadmill that saves space with an impressive incline range, check out the Sole F63, with a rating of 4.3 out of 5.
 Thanks to the handy gas shock, this machine can be easily (and safely) folded and unfolded.
 You won’t have to worry about suddenly crushing toes or fluffy paws when you’re ready to use your F63.
 Plus, the folding mechanism makes it an ideal choice for people who need to be able to store their treadmill while it isn’t being used.

-Kate Meier, GGR’s head of content, rated this a 4 out of 5 for durability.
+Kate Meier, GGR’s senior director of content, rated this a 4 out of 5 for durability.
 While it does have a high weight capacity at 325 pounds, she did find it shakes a little when you take it to top speeds.

 Read our full Sole F63 treadmill review to learn more about one of the best folding treadmills with incline.